philter87/kubernetes-abc/a-docker/readme.md

 We want to run a docker container with a small app with three endpoints.

 #### What?
-The application we are running has three endpoints:

 The app will expose three endpoints at http://localhost:8080.
 - '/'.
 Returns "Hello World!"
 - '/env'.
 Returns the environment variable "APP_ENV" if exists.